A list can be quarantined upon import or when you attempt to send a marketing email to the contacts on it if any of the following conditions are met:

-A list will be quarantined if it directly contributes to a high hard bounce rate (15% or higher) on emails you've sent through HubSpot.
+- The list directly contributed to a high hard bounce rate (15% or higher) on multiple emails sent through HubSpot.
 For reference, a hard bounce rate of 1% is typically considered normal in the email industry.

 Once the contacts on a list have been quarantined, you will not be able to send marketing emails, including automated workflow emails, to those contacts.
 If those quarantined contacts are also present in other lists, they will be dropped when sending to those lists.